INTEGRATED STEM EDUCATION RESEARCH CENTER

 Areas of Responsibility: Academic Director of Civil Engineering, Construction Engineering Technology, and Mechanical Engineering, Associate Professor of Mechanical Engineering, James F. Naylor, Jr. Endowed Professor

-Dr. David Hall is the Interim Director for Mechanical Engineering, but he spends at least half of his time supporting educational efforts in the College.
+Dr. David Hall spends at least half of his time supporting educational efforts in the College.
 A firm believer that applications provide the glue that allows fundamental topics to stick, his passion is incorporating applications and projects in his courses.
-He is the primary architect and manager of Louisiana Tech’s “Living with the Lab” first-year engineering experience which uses “student-owned” labs to boost hands-on learning.
+He is the primary architect and manager of Louisiana Tech’s “Living with the Lab” first-year engineering experience, which uses “student-owned” labs to boost hands-on learning.
 Starting with a pilot group of 23 students in 2002 and with funding from an NSF Phase II CCLI grant, Living with the Lab now provides a foundational engineering experience for all engineering majors.
-Since 2006, a total of 16 faculty members have taught 257 Living with the Lab course sections with combined enrollments of 7,340 students.
-David is a versatile instructor teaching 22 different courses in his 19 years at Louisiana Tech.
+Since 2006, 16 faculty members have taught 257 Living with the Lab course sections with combined enrollments of 7,340 students.
+David is a versatile instructor who has taught 22 courses in his 19 years at Louisiana Tech.
 With a research background in solid mechanics and computational mechanics, he teaches ENGR 220 (statics & mechanics of materials), MEEN 361 (advanced mechanics of materials), MEEN 497 (finite element analysis for engineers) as well as MEEN 350 (computer-aided modeling).
-David’s research in recent years has focused on educational innovations and trenchless technology applications.
+David’s Research in recent years has focused on educational innovations and trenchless technology applications.
 He holds the James F. Naylor, Jr. Professorship in Mechanical Engineering and won the prestigious F. Jay Taylor Undergraduate Teaching Award in 2006.
 His extensive web presence is at http://www2.latech.edu/~dehall/.

 Hilton, Ethan C. – Ph.D.